 The Brownfield Cleanup Program provides for a multi-track approach to the remediation of soil contamination.
 The NYSDEC has developed tables of soil cleanup goals from four tracks ranging from unrestricted use (Tracks 1) to different degrees of restricted use (Tracks 2, 3 and 4).
-The intent of this remedial effort is to clean up this property to restricted commercial or industrial use under Track 2.
+The intent of this remedial effort is to clean up this property to restricted residential/commercial use under Track 2.
 Any excavation and off-site disposal of the contaminated soils will be compliant with the Resource Conservation and Recovery Act (RCRA) and the Toxic Substances Control Act (TSCA).

-7.0 WORK PLAN FOR INTERIM REMEDIAL MEASURE
+6.0 WORK PLAN FOR INTERIM REMEDIAL MEASURE

-This preliminary remedy action plan is developed based on the results of previous soil completed in 2004 and 2012.
-This remedy will be expanded as necessary to include additional areas of contamination that may be discovered as part of the supplemental investigation described in this Work Plan.
-The overall objective of this interim remedial measure is to remediate this site to the Track 2, restricted commercial or industrial, requirements under the Brownfields program.
+This preliminary approach is developed based on the results of previous investigation.
+It will be expanded as necessary to include additional areas of contamination that may be discovered as part of the supplemental investigation described in this Work Plan.
+The overall objective of this interim remedial measure is to remediate this site to the Track 2, restricted residential/commercial requirements under the Brownfields Cleanup Program.

-7.1 Extent of Contamination
+6.1 Extent of Contamination